Body Knowledge

 In Body Knowledge Michael muses how, from their accidental origins millennia ago to their pleasing groupings as they pour off the pop charts, words shape who we are as a species, a culture, and individuals.

 The process is not neat: they smack into our senses, our interiors are stung by their hard cores and ragged edges, vestiges of the natural selection of etymology.
-But that’s how they get through to us, if we are willing to let them, and how they slowly mold us, heal us, and prepare us the for what the future folds.
+But that’s how they get through to us, if we are willing to let them, and how they slowly mold us, heal us, and prepare us the for what the future holds.

 [Body Knowledge first appeared in Poetry: A Magazine in Verse.]